microsoft/react-native-windows-samples/docs/native-modules.md

   View,
 } from 'react-native';

-import { NativeModules, NativeEventEmitter } from 'react-native';
+import FancyMath from './NativeFancyMath' import { NativeEventEmitter } from 'react-native';

-const FancyMathEventEmitter = new NativeEventEmitter(NativeModules.FancyMath);
+const FancyMathEventEmitter = new NativeEventEmitter(FancyMath);

 class NativeModuleSample extends Component {